ampproject/amphtml/extensions/amp-form/amp-form.md

 `.user-valid` and `.user-invalid` classes are a polyfill for the pseudo classes as described above.
 Publishers can use these to style their inputs and fieldsets to be responsive to user actions (e.g. highlighting an invalid input with a red border after user blurs from it).

 See the [full example here](https://github.com/ampproject/amphtml/blob/master/examples/forms.amp.html) on using these.

+## Security Considerations
+Your XHR endpoints need to follow and implement [CORS Requests in AMP spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-cors-requests.md).

+### Protecting against XSRF
+In addition to following AMP CORS spec, please pay extra attention to [non-idempotent requests note]()

+In general, keep in mind the following points when accepting input from the user:

+* Only use POST for non-idempotent (will change state in your backend) requests.
+* Use non-XHR GET for navigational purposes only, e.g. Search.
+    * non-XHR GET requests are not going to receive accurate origin/headers and backends won't be able to protect against XSRF with the above mechanism.
+    * In general use XHR/non-XHR GET requests for navigational or information retrieval only.
+* non-XHR POST requests are not allowed in AMP documents.
+This is due to inconsistencies of setting `Origin` header on these requests across browsers.
+And the complications supporting it would introduce in protecting against XSRF.
+This might be reconsidered and introduced later, please file an issue if you think this is needed.